UMass-LIDS/Tragen/README.md

 ## 2. Synthetic trace generation

-In this mode, the user can select a traffic model from the [available traffic models](#available-traffic-models) to produce a synthetic trace that fits the model.
-The user can select a model that is described as Mix to generate a synthetic trace that is representative of the original trace obtained from a server that is serving a mix of traffic classes.
-Or, the user can select multiple traffic models and provide the required traffic volumes for each selected option to create his/her own traffic mix.
+User can select a traffic model from the [available traffic models](#available-traffic-models) to produce a synthetic trace that fits the model.

+1. The user can select a model that is described as Mix to generate a synthetic trace that is representative of the original trace obtained from a server that is serving a mix of traffic classes.

+2. Or, the user can select multiple traffic models and provide the required traffic volumes for each selected option to create his/her own traffic mix.
 For e.g., 10Gbps of traffic from Amazon mixed with 5Gbps of traffic from Microsoft.

 We provide the option of using a GUI or a command line interface.

 ### 2.1.
 GUI